Nakita1/soc-homelab/labs/lab-01-suspicious-powershell.md

 This lab demonstrates how attacker-like behavior can be generated safely and identified through endpoint telemetry.
 It reinforces the importance of analyzing behavior, not just payloads, and highlights how attackers can abuse legitimate tools.

 ## MITRE ATT&CK mapping
-- T1059.001 - Command and Scripting Interpreter: Powershell
+- T1059.001 - Command and Scripting Interpreter: PowerShell